Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Monte Carlo Data

-We study the generation of collider events.
-We have used three different sets of generated events: 1. a simple toy-model, 2. $Z$-boson production in $e^+e^-$ collisions and 3. top production and decay in proton collisions, i.e. $pp\to t\bar{t}$.
-Here, we describe the procedures for obtaining the training data sets. \\
+We study the generation of physical events using three different sets of generated events: 1. a simple toy-model, 2. $Z$-boson production in $e^+e^-$ collisions and 3. top quark production and decay in proton collisions, i.e. $pp\to t\bar{t}$.
+Here, we describe the procedures for obtaining the data sets. \\